 The Reception gate will open at 8:30am every morning and parents take their children to the classroom door where they are greeted by the class teacher.
-All children must be in school by 8:45am, when the register is taken.
-The children will then self-register with the help of staff and settle into an activity of their choice.
+All children must be in school by 8:45am.
+The children will self-register with the help of staff and settle into an activity of their choice.